Appeals Court Sets Up Supreme Court Showdown Over Census Question

 The decision upholds an earlier ruling by U.S. District Judge Jesse Furman, who wrote: "Secretary Ross must sit for a deposition because, among other things, his intent and credibility are directly at issue in these cases."

-Lawyers for the dozens of states, cities and organizations suing the Trump administration are set to question Ross on Thursday, the day after they're scheduled to depose Gore.
+Lawyers for the dozens of states, cities and organizations suing the Trump administration were set to question Ross on Thursday, the day after they're scheduled to depose Gore.
 Gore leads the Justice Department's Civil Rights Division that, the administration argues, needs responses to the citizenship question to better enforce the Voting Rights Act's protections against discrimination of racial and language minorities.

 The Trump administration is expected to appeal Tuesday's 2nd Circuit ruling to the Supreme Court.
 Last week, Justice Ruth Bader Ginsburg turned down the administration's request for the high court to temporarily stop the depositions and requests for internal documents for the lawsuits but left the door open for the administration to ask the court to permanently block them.